glennazhang/colored-tile-maze/README.md

 # colored-tile-maze
-Small project for my AP Computer Science course in high school.
+Project for my AP Computer Science course in high school.
 Made a game based on a minigame found in the RPG game Undertale by Toby Fox.
 JAR file executes the game.